Battery repair equipment & theory

-Hybrid electric vehicle (HEV) battery modules undergo shallow depth of discharge.
-Unused electrode material becomes physically separated and unavailable.
-This reversible failure mode causes module-to-module variation of amp-hour (Ah) capacity.
-These variations constitute an “out of balance” battery pack.
-Reversible loss of capacity is often referred to as the “memory effect”.
+The driving cycle of HEV battery modules permit only a shallow depth of discharge that utilizes no more than about 10% of the battery capacity.
+Unused electrode material becomes electronically separated, and essentially unavailable with time.
+This reversible failure mode (i.e., module-to-module variation of amp-hour (Ah) capacity) results in an “out of balance” battery pack.
+This is often referred to as the “memory effect”.

-What tool is used for battery conditioning / repair?
+What tool is used for battery conditioning / cell balancing?

 How long does it take to recondition a hybrid battery pack?